japaneseTemmie/MusicBot.py-2.0/README.md

   - Once it outputs '`Ready`', it will start listening for events and commands.

 # Manual setup
-If the automatic setup doesn't work, try manually setting it up:
+If the automatic setup doesn't work, it may be worth manually setting it up:

-- Create a Python virtual environment (venv):
+- Create a Python virtual environment (_venv_):

   `python3 -m venv ./.venv/` (UNIX-like)